platysonique/AIDE/docs/README.md

-# AIDE for Codium — Comprehensive README (Pixi \& DeepSeek R1 7B Qwen Edition)
+# 1. README.md

 **Agentic AI for VSCodium/VSCode—built for the Intel Arc community, free for all.**

 ## 🚀 What Is AIDE?

 AIDE is an open-source, privacy-first AI companion for Codium/VSCode.
-It delivers code review, document ingestion, hybrid web/local search, GPU acceleration, speech input, and more—with no Conda or manual complexity.
+It delivers code review, document ingestion, hybrid web/local search, GPU acceleration, speech input, and more—all with no Conda or manual complexity.
 If you use it, please credit **platysonique**.

 ## ✨ Features

 - **Intelligent Coding Assistant:** Instant help and proactive suggestions.
 - **GPU Acceleration:** Optimized for Intel Arc, with CPU fallback.
 - **Offline-First:** Features run locally; online search is opt-in.
-- **Easy Hybrid Search:** Out-of-the-box support for Perplexity, DuckDuckGo, Wikipedia, Wolfram Alpha, Open-Meteo—no local search engines needed.
+- **Easy Search Integration:** Hybrid search from Perplexity, DuckDuckGo, Wikipedia, Wolfram Alpha, Open-Meteo—no local search engines needed.
 - **Speech \& Document UI:** Use your voice or upload documents at any time.
-- **Robust Code Review \& Debugging:** Automated fixes and guided debugging.
+- **Reliable Code Review \& Debugging:** Automated fixes and guided debugging.
-- **Community Driven:** Free to use, extend, or remix—just mention platysonique!
+- **For the Community:** Free to use, extend, or remix—just mention platysonique!

 ## 🛠 Prerequisites

+Install these before continuing:

 - **Node.js** (v20+)
 - **npm**
-- **TypeScript** (`npm install -g typescript`)
+- **TypeScript** (install globally: `npm install -g typescript`)
 - **Pixi** (Python package/env manager)
-- **Python** (>=3.9, <3.12; managed by Pixi)
+- **Python** (>=3.9, <3.12; Pixi manages this)

-### Quick Install (Linux/macOS)
+**Quick install (Linux/macOS):**

 ```sh
 curl -fsSL https://deb.nodesource.com/setup_20.x | bash -